 106 lbs. ( 48 kg)

-Sunny Vs Schwinn – How Do They Compare?
+Sunny Vs Schwinn: How Do They Compare?

 The Sunny bike doesn’t come with a console but you can add or pair sensors or a monitor to get important statistics such as speed, distance, time and heart rate but not resistance and power.

 It is important to note that the interactive training which is IC4’s primary selling point, still cannot be done using the basic console it comes with.
-For this you need a tablet or phone.
+For this, you need a tablet or phone.

 IC4 is a better bike because it has a console albeit basic, to help you keep track of workout stats.

 The Schwinn IC4 has dual design pedals.
-One side of the pedal has to cages and the other has SPD clips.
+One side of the pedal has two cages and the other has SPD clips.
 Users have the option to wear running shoes or cycling shoes which easily clip onto the pedal to firmly attach the foot to the pedal.

 If you have a Sunny SF- B1805 bike and need SPD pedals, you can always swap them out.
-Replacing them with pedals of your choice is a quick and simple process which doesn’t require complex tools.
+Replacing them with pedals of your choice is a quick and simple process that doesn’t require complex tools.

 The IC4 is better because it gives you the option to choose between toe cages and SPD clips.
 This is especially convenient when there are multiple people using the bike.